Aran Islands: Traditional life and Irish language

-The Aran Islands are an official Gaeltacht, which gives full official status to Irish as the medium of all official services, including education.
-An unusually high rate of Irish-language monolingualism was found among senior natives until the end of the 20th century, in large part because of the isolating nature of the traditional trades practised and the natural isolation of the islands in general from mainland Ireland over the course of the islands' history.
-Young islanders can take their leaving examination at 18 on the islands, and then most leave for third-level education.
+The Aran Islands are a Gaeltacht or Irish-speaking area which gives official status to the language as the medium of all official services, including education.
+An unusually high rate of Irish-language monolingualism was found among senior inhabitants until the end of the 20th century, in large part because of the isolating nature of the traditional trades practised and the natural isolation of the islands in general from mainland Ireland over the course of the islands' history.
+Young islanders can take their school-leaving examinations, the Leaving Certificate, at the age of 18, then most leave for third-level education.
 Many blame the decline of Irish-speaking among young members of the island community on English-language television, available since the 1960s; furthermore, many younger islanders leave for the mainland when they come of age.

 Transport

 Year-round ferry passenger services exist.
 Aran Island Ferries operate a year-round service from Rossaveal in County Galway, connected by a bus service from Galway city.
 A heavy-cargo service operates several times a week from Galway Harbour, and is operated by Lasta Mara.

 Aer Arann Islands operates an air service from Inverin to Inishmore Airport, which has a connecting bus from Galway city.
 The airline announced that it would cease all flights in December 2018, but an agreement was reached to continue the service until 30 September 2019.

 Ferries are also available to the Aran Islands from Doolin in County Clare (seasonal 1 April – 31 October).

 A road network exists on each of the islands, and a speed limit of 50 km/h applies.
 Cars on the islands are exempt from road-worthiness testing.
-Most visitors to the island hire bikes, as they are the most convenient way to see the islands.
+Most visitors to the island hire bikes and an increasing number hire ebikes, as they are the most convenient way to see the islands.